ClipboardShared/.github/profile/README.md

-##  👋 Hi, ClipboardShared.
+##  👋 Hi, PipeShared.

-A clipboard sharing software that you can copy on your phone and paste directly on your computer, supporting text, pictures and files.
+A clipboard and file sharing software that you can copy on your phone and paste directly on your computer, supporting text, pictures and files.